 Where an individual delegates the care of their child to another individual, FTB is not payable to the other individual.
 Common examples of delegated care include a child attending child care (either formal child care or care by a relative/friend), attending boarding school or staying with a grandparent, other relative or family friend.

-The following circumstances should exist for a care arrangement to be considered a delegation of care, rather than a change of care:
+The following circumstances should exist for a care arrangement to be considered a delegation of care:

 - The individual should retain overall responsibility for the child including the ability to make major decisions about the child such as those relating to the child's health and education and the length of time they spend with the other carer.

 Example 1: Kirsten travels interstate to spend the Christmas school holidays with her cousins.
 She is away from her parent's care for 5 weeks in total.
-Her parent has given Kirsten sufficient money to help pay her expenses, as well as being involved in any decisions regarding the type of activities she is allowed to participate in while she is away.
+Her parent has given Kirsten sufficient money to help pay her expenses, and remains involved in any decisions regarding the type of activities she is allowed to participate in while she is away.
 They talk on the phone every few days.
+Kirsten's parent retains overall responsibility for the child including the ability to make major decisions, the care arrangement is short-term and has a definite end date and her parent is meeting her day to day costs.
 This is considered to be a delegation of care and Kirsten continues to be an FTB child of her parent.

-Example 2: Eva, who is 3 years old, travels overseas with her mother, Anna, to visit her grandparents.
-After 6 weeks, Anna returns to Australia as her leave from work has ended.
-Eva continues to stay with her grandparents for another 6 months so that they can get to know each other better.
+Example 2: Eva, who is 3 years old, travels interstate with her mother, Anna, to visit her grandparents.
+After 8 weeks, Anna returns home as her leave from work has ended.
+Eva continues to stay with her grandparents for a total of 3 months so that they can get to know each other better.
 Anna has left sufficient money to cover Eva's expenses during her stay with her grandparents.
 Eva's grandparents care for her, including preparing meals, bathing her and supervising and guiding her each day.
 However, they consult with Anna on any major decisions such as those relating to Eva's health.
-Anna will return in 6 months to travel with Eva back to Australia, This is considered to be a delegation of care and Eva continues to be an FTB child of her mother.
+Anna will return at the end of the 3 month period to bring Eva home.
+Anna retains overall responsibility for Eva including the ability to make major decisions, the care arrangement can reasonably be considered short-term and has a definite end date and Anna is meeting Eva's day to day and long term costs.
+This is considered to be a delegation of care and Eva continues to be an FTB child of her mother.

 Change of care

-If any of the above 3 circumstances related to delegation of care do not exist, it is likely that a change of care has occurred.
+If it cannot be established that delegation of care exists, it is likely that a change of care has occurred.
 Whether FTB can be paid to the new carer will depend on whether the care is of a temporary and short term or an ongoing nature.